Zhenjiang

 Zhenjiang, alternately romanized as Chinkiang, is a prefecture-level city in Jiangsu Province, China.
 It lies on the southern bank of the Yangtze River near its intersection with the Grand Canal.
 It is opposite Yangzhou (to its north) and between Nanjing (to its west) and Changzhou (to its east).
 Zhenjiang was formerly the provincial capital of Jiangsu and remains as an important transportation hub.
 As of the 2020 census, its total population was 3,210,418 inhabitants whom 1,266,790 lived in the built-up (or metro) area made of the 3 urban districts.
 The town is best known both in China and abroad for Chinkiang vinegar, a fragrant black vinegar that is a staple of Chinese cooking.

 Names

 Prior to the adoption of Hanyu Pinyin, the city's name was typically romanized as Chin-keang-foo, Chen-kiang-fu, or Chinkiang.

-Former names include Jingkou and Runzhou.

 History

-Replica of the Yihouce Gui (宜侯夨簋), whose inscription documents early Zhou control south of the Yangtze.

-A part of Zhenjiang was held by Ce, Marquess of Yi, under the early Zhou dynasty.
-It was subsequently known as Zhufang and Guyang.
-After the unification of China by Shi Huangdi of Qin in 221 BC, the area was organized as the county (xian) of Dantu.
-One Chinese legend relates that the site's fengshui was so advantageous that the First Emperor ordered 3000 prisoners to dig a tunnel through one of its hills to dissipate its qi.
-In the middle of the 3rd century BC, Dantu was elevated to the status of a commandery (jun).
+Early History

+Human activity in Zhenjiang dates to the early Neolithic period.
+Excavations at the Zuohu (左湖) site reveal a continuous cultural sequence from the Majiabang to the Bronze Age Hushu culture.
+Adapted to the Ning-Zhen Hills, prehistoric inhabitants developed distinct ground-level dwellings that differ from contemporary Majiabang sites in the plains.
+The area is considered one of the early centers of rice cultivation in the lower Yangtze River valley.